 A second measure consisting of an "umbrella" scheme, which allows the Spanish authorities to provide liquidity support to self-employed, SMEs and large companies, in the form of direct grants, repayable advances, tax and payment advantages (all with a maximum aid amount of EUR 800,000) guarantees on loans and subsidised interest rates for loans in line with the conditions of the Temporary Framework (2 April).
 This umbrella scheme has been amended, allowing for guarantees on loans with a maturity up to 8 years and extending the application of the scheme to 30 June 2021 (22 October).
 The scheme has been further amended to allow for an extension of the grace period to 24 months and allowing for refinancing loans with a maturity up to 8 years (11 December).
 A further amendment introduces some technical changes to earlier measures and introduces a new type of support measure aimed at covering part of the uncovered fixed costs with a maximum compensation of EUR 10 million per beneficiary (19 February 2021).
+A further amendment prolongs the duration of the scheme to 31 December 2021, increases the budget for direct grants to EUR 13.65 billion and the maximum amount per beneficiary to EUR 1.8 million, as well as introducing a guarantee scheme for subordinated loans (23 March 2021).

 A third measure consisting of the second Spanish "umbrella" scheme enabling Spain to give support for the research and development, the testing and the production of coronavirus relevant products.
-It also includes wage subsidies and deferrals of tax and social security contributions, helping companies maintain employment.
-(24 April)
+It also includes wage subsidies and deferrals of tax and social security contributions, helping companies maintain employment (24 April).
+The scheme has been amended to extend the application until 31 December 2021 (23 March 2021).

-A fourth measure consisting of the set up of a fund with a budget of EUR 10 billion for recapitalization instruments (equity (newly issued ordinary and preferred shares) and hybrid capital instruments.
-In addition the fund can provide other debt and loan instruments, without State guarantee under the conditions set out in the first Spanish Umbrella scheme (31 July).
+A fourth measure consisting of the set-up of a fund with a budget of EUR 10 billion for recapitalization instruments (equity (newly issued ordinary and preferred shares) and hybrid capital instruments.
+In addition the fund can provide other debt and loan instruments, with or without State guarantee under the conditions set out in the first Spanish Umbrella scheme (31 July).
+The scheme has been amended to extend the application until 31 December 2021 (23 March 2021).

-A fifth measure consisting of the set-up of a compensation aid scheme in the form of public guarantees for access to finance for self-employed persons and other undertakings that in the course of judicial insolvency proceedings have reached a composition agreement with creditors allowing the continuation of their activity that has been approved by the competent court and have suffered substantial damage due to the COVID-19 pandemic.
+A fifth measure consisting of the setup of a compensation aid scheme in the form of public guarantees for access to finance for self-employed persons and other undertakings that in the course of judicial insolvency proceedings have reached a composition agreement with creditors allowing the continuation of their activity that has been approved by the competent court and have suffered substantial damage due to the COVID-19 pandemic.
 The total estimated budget is EUR 2.5 billion (20 November).